CyberDragon Gold (GOLD) Price Tops $0.0042 on Major Exchanges

 - Jeff in Space (JEFF) traded down 2.2% against the dollar and now trades at $2.75 or 0.00010076 BTC.

-CyberDragon Gold’s launch date was August 23rd, 2021.
+CyberDragon Gold launched on August 23rd, 2021.
 CyberDragon Gold’s total supply is 73,818,480,973 tokens.
+The official message board for CyberDragon Gold is binary-x.medium.com.
 CyberDragon Gold’s official website is game.binaryx.pro.
-CyberDragon Gold’s official message board is binary-x.medium.com.
 CyberDragon Gold’s official Twitter account is @binary_x and its Facebook page is accessible here.

 [Telegram](https://t.me/binaryxGlobal)[Discord](https://discord.com/invite/bnx)[Medium](https://binary-x.medium.com/)